algorithmica-org/en/eytzinger.md

     k = 2 * k + (b[k] < x);
 ```

-It also to saves us from executing a few arithmetic instructions directly.
+It also directly saves us from executing a few unnecessary arithmetic instructions.

 ### Prefetching